 Quick Tip: You can also let them know how to respond to you when this occurs.

 When you acknowledge you have strong reactions to situations, you are choosing steps towards making changes that work for you.

 What strategies you are willing to experiment with?

 Need help with your ADHD, or managing your emotions and problem solving?

 Contact me for a complimentary consultation and we can talk about a plan to support you.

 Dr. Thomas Brown , Smart But Stuck: Emotions in Kids and Adults with ADHD.

 Ari Tuckman, PsyD, Understand Your Brain, Get More Done, the ADHD Workbook.

 As a mother of three grown kids who have learning disabilities, anxiety and ADHD, I understand the challenges of living with ADHD, disorganization and distractibility.
-I'm committed to helping other adults who are going through what I’ve seen my kids go through and what I've lived through with them myself.
+I'm committed to helping parents raising kids with ADHD who are going through what I’ve seen my kids go through and what I've lived through with them myself.
 Given support and a chance to explore you can make changes to live your life with more calm and joy.

 Let Go of Judgment - Parenting a Child with ADHDThree Ways to Make a Decision and Get Things Done